Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Introduction

-In the FIRE simulations, massive galaxies at high redshift and dwarfs at all redshifts exhibit very bursty SFHs, with short ($\sim$10-Myr) bursts followed by temporarily quenched periods\footnote{We will use the shorthand `temp-quenched' to refer to the periods of low-specific SFR in between bursts that are common in the FIRE simulations analysed here.
-The term `mini-quenched' has been used by some authors, but given that `mini' refers to size rather than temporal duration, we believe that `temp-quenched' is more accurate.
-We use the term `starbursting' to refer to simulated galaxies that are currently undergoing a burst, i.e.\,the 10 Myr-averaged SFR is greater than the 100 Myr-averaged value.} lasting a few 100 Myr; see \citet{Sparre2017} for a detailed analysis and \citet{Hayward2017} and \citet{Hopkins2023} for discussions of the physical origin of this behavior.
+Here, we build on H23 and run the \pros SED fitting code on the same synthetic galaxy SEDs for which we already have \magphys\ fits, focusing on how the inferred SFR depends on the recent SFH within the last 100 Myr.
+Galaxies experiencing rapid changes in SFR over short ($\sim$10s-100s of Myr) timescales have been identified both observationally (e.g. \citealt{Guo2016}, \citealt{Faisst2019}, \citealt{Broussard2022}, \citealt{Looser2023}, \citealt{Wang2023}, \citealt{Woodrum2023}) and in simulations (e.g. \citealt{Sparre2017}, \citealt{Iyer2020}, \citealt{FloresVelasquez2021}, \citealt{Hopkins2023}, \citealt{Narayanan2023}, \citealt{Dome2024}).
+In the FIRE simulations, massive galaxies at high redshift and dwarfs at all redshifts exhibit very bursty SFHs, with short ($\sim$10-Myr) bursts followed by temporarily quenched periods\footnote{We will use the shorthand `temp-quenched' to refer to the periods of low-specific SFR between bursts that are common in the FIRE simulations analysed here.
+We use the term `starburst' to refer to simulated galaxies that are currently undergoing a burst, i.e.\,the 10 Myr-averaged SFR is greater than the 100 Myr-averaged value.} lasting a few 100 Myr; see \citet{Sparre2017} for a detailed analysis and \citet{Hayward2017} and \citet{Hopkins2023} for discussions of the physical origin of this behavior.
 They thus provide an excellent test data set for exploring the effects of bursty star formation on SED modeling inferences.\footnote{Owing to the lack of AGN feedback in these simulations, none of the simulated galaxies are permanently quenched.
-However, because the bias depends on the shape of the SFH over the past 100 Myr, our conclusions should apply equally well to galaxies that are undergoing quenching and will remain quenched permanently, not only `temp-quenched' galaxies.}
+However, since the bias depends on the SFH over the past 100 Myr, our conclusions should apply equally to permanently- as well as temp-quenched galaxies.}

-We demonstrate that \magphys\ results exhibit a systematic bias in the inferred SFR due to bursty star formation: the SFR is overestimated (underestimated) for simulated galaxies experiencing a burst (temporarily quenched period).
-We show that \pros does not exhibit this bias, likely due to its use of non-parametric SFHs.